ncatlab/nlab-content/pages/7/8/5/8/8587/content.md

-# Kriegl and Michor's Cartesian Closed Category of Smooth Manifolds # {: #title}
+\tableofcontents

 +-- {: .num_section #sectiona }
 =--

 ## Introduction ## {: .num_section}

-In ([Michor 1984a](#MR764972)) and ([Michor 1984b](#MR767683)), Michor gives a description of a category of "smooth manifolds" due to himself and Kriegl which is [[cartesian closed]].
+[Michor 1984a](#MR764972), [1984b](#MR767683) gives a description of a [[category]] of "smooth manifolds" due to himself and [[Andreas Kriegl|Kriegl]] which is [[cartesian closed]].
 The key to achieving this is to replace charts and atlases by notions based on smooth curves.
 The resulting objects have a considerable amount of structure built in, but nonetheless replicate ordinary [[smooth manifolds]] in the finite dimensional situation.
 This is also true in the [[Banach space]] situation; which is not stated in the paper, but follows readily from the finite dimensional situation.

 +-- {: .num_section #sectionb }